ottogroup/schedoscope/schedoscope-export/README.md

  * -k batch size for JDBC inserts

- * -a a list of fields to anonymize
+ * -A a list of fields to anonymize

  * -S an optional salt to for anonymizing fields